Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

 Asylum screening interview

-The Home Office are still registering asylum claims (though some people have reported difficulties getting their claims registered).
+The Home Office are still registering asylum claims.

 If people do not claim asylum at the port of entry, screening interviews usually take place at the Asylum Intake Unit in Croydon (south London).